Denversaurus: Discovery and naming

+In 1922, Philip Reinheimer, a collector and technician employed by the Colorado Museum of Natural History, the predecessor of the present Denver Museum of Nature and Science, near the Twito Ranch in Corson County, South Dakota discovered the fossil of an ankylosaurian in a Maastrichtian age terrestrial horizon.
+In 1943, Barnum Brown referred the find to Edmontonia longiceps in an unpublished manuscript.

-In 1986, the paleontologists Kenneth Carpenter and Brent Breithaupt described DMNH 468 which was a specimen of a late Maastrichtian nodosaurid, tentatively assigned to Edmontonia sp., discovered from the lower Hell Creek Formation of South Dakota.
+In 1986, the paleontologists Kenneth Carpenter and Brent Breithaupt described this DMNH 468 as a specimen of a late Maastrichtian nodosaurid, tentatively assigned to Edmontonia sp., discovered from the lower Hell Creek Formation of South Dakota.

 In 1988, Robert Thomas Bakker decided to split the genus Edmontonia.
 The species Edmontonia rugosidens was made into a separate genus named Chassternbergia and DMNH 468 was designated as a holotype of a new genus and species.
 The type species of this genus was Denversaurus schlessmani.
 The generic name referred to the Denver Museum of Natural History at Denver, Colorado.
 The specific name honoured Lee E. Schlessman, a major benefactor of the museum and the founder of the Schlessman Family Foundation.

 The holotype consists of a skull without the lower jaws and a number of osteoderms of the body armour.
 It is part of the collection of the Denver Museum of Nature and Science after which the genus was named.
 Bakker referred a second fossil to the species, specimen AMNH 3076, a skull found by Brown and American Museum of Natural History paleontologist Roland T. Bird at the Tornillo Creek in Brewster County, Texas, in a layer of the poorly dated Upper Cretaceous Aguja Formation, possibly from the Maastrichtian too.
 However, subsequent studies reassigned AMNH 3076 to Edmontonia, probably E. longiceps.